Vector TSP: A Traveling Salesperson Problem with Racetrack-like Acceleration Constraints: Algorithmic aspects and experimental investigation

-Here, we discuss the problem of computing an optimal trajectory that visits a set of points \emph{in a given order}.
+Here, we discuss the problem of computing an optimal trajectory that realizes a given tour, i.e., how to compute \texttt{racetrack($\pi$)} for a given $\pi$.
 A previous work of interest is Bekos \textit{et al.}~\cite{bekos2018algorithms}, which addresses the problem of computing an optimal \Racetrack trajectory in the so-called ``Indianapolis'' track, where the track has a fixed width and right-angle turns.
-This particular setting limits the maximum speed at the turns, which makes it possible to decompose the computation in a dynamic programming fashion.
-In contrast, the space is open in \VTSP, with no simple way to bound the maximum speed.
-Therefore, we propose a different strategy based on searching for an optimal path in the configuration graph using \AStar.

-\textit{The problem:} Given an ordered sequence of points $\pi=(p_1, p_2, \dots, p_n)$, compute (the cost of) an optimal trajectory realizing $\pi$, \textit{i.e.,} visiting the points in order, starting at $p_1$ and ending at $p_n$ at zero speed.
-(In the particular case of \VTSP, $p_1$ and $p_n$ coincide.)
+The Indianapolis setting makes it possible to decompose the computation by using dynamic programming between the (constant sized) corner areas of the track.
+In contrast, we consider an open space with no simple way to decompose the computation.
+Our strategy adapts the \AStar algorithm to searching a multi-point optimal path in the configuration graph.
+Namely, given a sequence of points $\pi=(p_1, p_2, \dots, p_n)$, compute (the cost of) an optimal trajectory visiting the points in order, starting at $p_1$ and ending at $p_n$ at zero speed.
+(In the special case of \VectorTSP, $p_1$ and $p_n$ coincide.)